Gerhard Schröder: Paradise Papers

 In November 2017, an investigation conducted by the International Consortium of Investigative Journalism cited his name in the list of politicians named in "Paradise Papers" allegations.

 2022 suit against the German Parliament

 In August 2022, Schröder filed a suit with the Berlin administrative court against the Bundestag that sought to reinstate his privileges as former chancellor, appealing a decision to close his office and reallocate its remaining staff.
 He lost cases with two Berlin courts to reverse the decision in 2023 and 2024, respectively.

+Proposed role in Ukraine peace talks

+In May 2026, Russian president Vladimir Putin reportedly suggested former German chancellor Gerhard Schröder as a possible intermediary in future negotiations related to the Russian invasion of Ukraine.
+European Union officials rejected the proposal, citing Schröder’s longstanding political and economic ties to the Kremlin, including his previous roles in Russian state-controlled energy companies such as Rosneft and Nord Stream AG.
+The episode renewed criticism of Schröder’s relationship with Russia and highlighted continuing divisions in Europe over the legacy of Germany’s former policy of closer economic engagement with Moscow.